yandex-cloud/docs/en/monitoring/concepts/visualization/dashboard.md

 ---
-title: Dashboard in {{ monitoring-full-name }}
+title: "{{ monitoring-full-name }} dashboard"
-description: "Dashboard in {{ monitoring-full-name }} — a set of widgets, graphs, texts and headers.
-Metrics on dashboard charts are displayed for a specific time interval, common for all charts.
-Parameters allow you to create interactive dashboards, the content of which changes depending on the user's choice.
-For example, a dashboard showing a summary of the state of a virtual machine can be parameterized with the virtual machine ID."
+description: "Dashboards in {{ monitoring-full-name }} are sets of widgets, charts, text blocks, and titles.
+Metrics on dashboard charts are displayed for a specific interval that is shared by all charts.
+Parameters let you create interactive dashboards whose content changes depending on the user's choice.
+For example, a dashboard that shows aggregated information about the status of a VM can be parameterized using the VM ID."
 ---

 # Dashboards in Yandex Monitoring